Resources and reading promotion by ELS

 ELS staff are highly skilled at working with children and young people of all ages to inspire them to read more widely.
 Creative and engaging sessions are designed with the school’s needs at the heart.
-Sessions can be short, or extend to half day or whole day experiences for small groups to whole schools.
-The sessions can be themed to reflect special projects, for example Roald Dahl, Fairy Tales, Alice in Wonderland.
-Or a huge variety of books can be shared to engage children with books they may not have come across, discuss different genres and how to select books.
+They can be short, or extend to half day or whole day experiences for small groups to whole schools.
+Sessions can be themed to reflect special topics or a wide variety of books will be shared to engage children with new titles, discuss different genres and methods of choosing books.
 A selection of books can be left with the school for a term.
 There is also an opportunity to combine your children’s mobile visit with a reading for pleasure session.
 Find out more on the Children’s Mobile page.

 “I’ve never seen so many children so excited and inspired to read!”

 Get in touch with the team to discuss your requirements.

 We are able to recommend a number of authors and illustrators suitable for all Key Stages to inspire children and young people to read and write creatively.